foursquare/RNPilgrimSample/README.md

 5. In `ios/RNPilgrimSample/AppDelegate.m`, replace `CONSUMER_KEY` and `CONSUMER_SECRET` with the values of your Foursquare app, found in your [Foursquare Developer Console](https://foursquare.com/developers/apps/).

 6. Ensure the `CFBundleIdentifier` of your project's `Info.plist` is correctly added to your Foursquare [Developer Console](https://foursquare.com/developers/apps/) app's iOS Bundle IDs setting.
+For more details on how to set this up, please refer to Pilgrim's [iOS Getting Started Guide](https://developer.foursquare.com/docs/pilgrim-sdk/ios#register-your-apps-bundle-ids).

 7. Run the app: